《上一篇 ▲ 回目錄 ▲ 下一篇》

-Now you’re really making me embarrassed.
-Couldn’t we talk about other things?
+Now you are really making me embarrassed.
+Could we not talk about other things?
 I have all sorts of questions that will certainly make me less embarrassed.
-I don’t mean to say that I am not happy about your visit and your very dear wishes, quite the opposite, but it just makes me embarrassed and uneasy.
-I’m not very used to congratulations.
+I do not mean to say that I am not happy about your visit and your very dear wishes, quite the opposite, but it just makes me embarrassed and uneasy.
+I am not very used to congratulations.

 - Sure, I already understand, and if you feel better through another conversation or through a questioning, then we will gladly comply with your wish.

 That is very kind of you.
 Very many thanks.
 Look here; here is an entire stack of descriptive sheets.
 I have them fully written with cosmic and mathematical calculations regarding various things.
 In the main, this was all about calculating the expansion rate of the Creation and, thus, also of the universe.
 With this, I wanted to work out the distance of the diameter of the universe and thereby came across the following results, if I may present these?